 10 Water Parks That Are Actually Fun for Adults

-OK, probably not the last one so much.
-But around the country, there are a number of water parks that are genuinely just as fun for grown-ass adults as they are for kids, with thrills like beer halls, daybeds, and lazy river swim-up bars all on offer.
-Plus, many of them are back on the table for summer 2021, with plenty of safety measures in place and just as many good times as before.
-Don’t give up on your childhood just yet—across the US, here are the best water parks for adults.
+Around the country, there are a number of water parks that are genuinely just as fun for adults as they are for kids, with thrills like beer halls, daybeds, and concerts on the “beach.”
+Don’t give up on your childhood just yet—here are 10 of the best water parks for adults in the U.S.

 Water parks have never been known for their cuisine.
 Soft pretzels, soggy pizza, and plastic trays of tortilla chips drowning in pools of nacho cheese—lukewarm, if you’re lucky—are usually par for the course.

 That’s what makes Nashville’s SoundWaves, the Gaylord Opryland Resort’s indoor/outdoor park, such a standout.
-Beyond upscale, modern attractions (think interior temps of 84 degrees year-round, a state-of-the-art wave rider, and adults-only bars and cabanas), you’ll find fare that suits more mature tastes, including lobster rolls, poke bowls, sliders, and Mexican-style paletas in flavors like blackberry mint and strawberry jalapeño, as well as house-made bread and honey made from onsite beehives.
+Beyond upscale, modern attractions (think interior temps of 84 degrees year-round, a state-of-the-art wave rider, and adults-only bars and cabanas), you’ll find fare that suits more mature tastes, including lobster rolls, poke bowls, sliders, and Mexican-style paletas in flavors like blackberry mint and strawberry jalapeño, as well as house-made bread and honey from onsite beehives.
 The grub is spread out across a restaurant, two food trucks, and an adults-only upper level lounge with its very own bar and infinity pool.
-(As a heads up, the park’s outdoor attractions are only open on weekends after August 7, 2021, and will close for the season after Labor Day.
+(As a heads up, the park’s outdoor attractions are only open on select dates from late-May through summer, and will close for the season after Labor Day.
 Indoors, the party goes on!)
 [Grab your tickets here.]

 Wisconsin Dells, Wisconsin